The Benefits of Using Natural Resources in Children’s Play

 • Creativity – Natural materials stimulate creativity and imagination by providing children with open-ended play experiences

-• Environmental Awareness – Engaging with natural resources supports children to care for natural environments and develop respect for living things.
+• Environmental Awareness – Engaging with natural resources teaches children to care for natural environments and develop respect for living things.
 Using flowers, shells, stones, fabric, baskets, art prints and other materials in the curriculum helps children to learn to appreciate natural beauty.
 (Quality Area 3 | The Environment as the Third Teacher)

-• Resourcefulness – Natural resources allow children to be resourceful and sustainable through finding ways to recycle, re-use and repurpose items in their play.
-This provides opportunities for children to problem solve and be creative in ways that develop their respect for the environment and thoughtful use of limited natural resources and sustainability (Quality Area 3 | The Environment as the Third Teacher)
+• Resourcefulness – Natural resources also allow children to be resourceful and sustainable through finding ways to recycle, re-use and repurpose items in their play.
+This provides opportunities for children to problem solve and be creative in ways that develop the respect for the environment and thoughtful use of limited natural resources and sustainability (Quality Area 3 | The Environment as the Third Teacher)

 Kids playing games